Metricsvaluation

 Also known as Company Valuation, Startup Valuation, Pre-Money Valuation, Post-Money Valuation

 Valuation is the agreed worth of a company at a point in time.
 In venture, the priced round sets it: pre-money valuation is the company's worth before the new investment, post-money is pre-money plus the round size.
-The NVCA model term sheet anchors both numbers on a fully-diluted share count including the option pool.
+Both numbers are typically computed on a fully-diluted share count that includes the option pool.

 Formula